Chechekhins/scParadise/docs/theory.rst

 2. Types of Learning:

-   * Supervised Learning: The model is trained on labeled data, where each input is paired with the correct output (e.g., classification tasks).
+   * Supervised Learning: The model is trained on labeled data, where each input is paired with the correct output (e.g., classification, regression - :ref:`scAdam <scAdam>`, :ref:`scEve <scEve>`, `celltypist <https://www.celltypist.org/>`_, `scGPT <https://scgpt.readthedocs.io/en/latest/>`_).

-   *	Unsupervised Learning: The model learns from unlabeled data to identify patterns or groupings without explicit instructions (e.g., clustering).
+   *	Unsupervised Learning: The model learns from unlabeled data to identify patterns or groupings without explicit instructions (e.g., clustering - KNN, K-means).
    *	Semi-Supervised Learning: Combines labeled and unlabeled data for training, enhancing performance when labeled data is limited.
    *	Reinforcement Learning: The model learns by interacting with an environment and receiving feedback in the form of rewards or penalties.

 3. Output: Once trained, a machine learning model can make predictions on new data.
-For example, it can classify images, predict numerical values, or recognize speech based on previously unseen inputs.
+For example, it can classify cells or images, predict numerical values, or recognize speech based on previously unseen inputs.

 4. Storage: Machine learning models can be saved as files or objects, allowing them to be reused for future predictions without needing retraining.

+.. _scAdam:
 scAdam models
 *************
 The scAdam model is a component of the scParadise framework, which is designed for fast reference-free multi-level multi-label cell type annotation.